uc-r/uc-r.github.io/analytics/predictive/mars.md

 So how does this compare to some other linear models for the Ames housing data?
 The following table compares the cross-validated RMSE for our tuned MARS model to a regular multiple regression model along with tuned principal component regression (PCR), partial least squares (PLS), and regularized regression (elastic net) models.
 By incorporating non-linear relationships and interaction effects, the MARS model provides a substantial improvement over the previous linear models that we have explored.

-> Note that we standardize the features for the linear models but we did not for the MARS model.
+> __Note__: Notice that we standardize the features for the linear models but we did not for the MARS model.
 Whereas linear models tend to be sensitive to the scale of the features, MARS models are not.

 ```r